 Erin raised one eyebrow.

 “You mean, we play a game of chess for my money?
 Why should I do that?”

 The Drake spread his arms innocently.
-Erin noticed his tail was waggling on the floor but she pretended not to notice.
+Erin noticed his tail was wagging on the floor, but she pretended not to notice.

-Erin narrowed her eyes at him.
-She thought for a moment, and then nodded.
+Erin narrowed her eyes at ‘Lism,’ and the [Shopkeeper] shot glares at the others to keep them silent while he gave her an innocent look.
+She knew something was up, but Erin just thought for a moment and then nodded.
 Her lips twitched once, but she managed to suppress them.